Communicative Sciences & Disorders (CSCD-GE)

 Repeatable for additional credit: No

-CSCD-GE 2030 Language/Communication in Children With Autism (2 Credits)
+CSCD-GE 2030 Language and Communication in Autism (2 Credits)

 Typically offered Spring

-This course offers an overview of current knowledge of ASD in the field of Communication Disorders and related areas.
+This course offers an overview of current knowledge of autism spectrum disorder (ASD) in the field of communication disorders and related areas.
 Students learn about current theories of underlying causal factors, as well as different educational approaches and settings.
-Special emphasis is placed on Language and Communication skills as well as Speech Language Pathology assessment and intervention.
-As part of the course requirements, students conduct individual case studies throughout the course.
+Special emphasis is placed on language and communication skills, focusing on assessment and intervention.

 Grading: Grad Steinhardt Graded